SESYNC-ci/ci-spring2016/Lessons/sql.md

 	library(RSQLite)

 Need to "open a connection" to the database so that R can communicate with it.
 SQLite requires a "driver" and "dbname."
-The same dataset Kelly showed you, has been imported into a SQLite database.
+The same dataset from the previous lesson, has been imported into a SQLite database.
 This database contains three tables: surveys, species and plots

 	drv <- dbDriver("SQLite")
-	db <- "/nfs/public-data/CSI2015/portal_mammals.sqlite"
+	db <- "/nfs/public-data/ci-spring2016/Data/portal_mammals.sqlite"
 	con <- dbConnect(drv, db)

 Other types of relational databases may have other arguments like user and pwd.